ICNALE: The International Corpus Network of Asian Learners of English

 As a part of the ICNALE project, we have also hosted international symposiums, Learner Corpus Studies in Asia and the World (LCSAW), and published the LCSAW conference proceedings (ISSN: 2187-6746).

 Table 1.
-The structure of the ICNALE major modules (As of 2022 November)
+The structure of the ICNALE major modules (As of 2024 May)

 Modules Latest Version Updated Contents # of participants # of samples # of words